StefanLiebenberg/stefanliebenberg.github.com/_posts/2014-05-06-Using_JRuby_in_Maven_Project.md

 ---
-title: Using Ruby gems in Java
+title: Using JRuby in Maven Project
 layout: post
 author: Stefan
 published: true
 ---

+Integrating a ruby environment into a Java maven project is quite easy.
 I recently built [BlenderCss][1], a java project that needed to use the [Compass][2] gem.
 To solution was to utilize the gem via jruby.

+### You will need..

-<b>Dependencies Section in pom.xml</b>
+##### 1. Dependencies Section in pom.xml

 {% highlight xml %}
 ...